Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 ### `yield()` often in non-suspending code

-In CPU-intensive computations and suspending code which is unlikely to suspend, call `yield()` periodically to allow cancellations to propagate.
+In CPU-intensive computations and suspending code which is unlikely to suspend, call `yield()` periodically to let the current coroutine check for cancellation.

-The [`yield()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/yield.html) function suspends the coroutine, releasing the thread and giving other coroutines a chance to run on it.
+The [`yield()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/yield.html) function suspends the coroutine, releasing its current thread and giving other coroutines a chance to run on it.
 Suspending the coroutine lets it check for cancellation and throw `CancellationException` if it's canceled.
-Without suspending, coroutines on the same thread run sequentially.

-Thus `yield()` achieves two goals: frees up resources to allow others to run, and allows cancellations to propagate.
+Thus `yield()` achieves two goals: lets other coroutines run, and allows checking for cancellations.

 Use `yield` to allow other coroutines to run on the same thread or thread pool before one of them finishes: